Edwin Henry Hackley: Career

 Upon receiving his law degree, Hackley was admitted to the bar in Michigan in 1883.
 He traveled to Colorado and was admitted to the Colorado Bar Association on June 7, 1883, becoming the first African American to become a lawyer in Colorado.
 (Note: There are some sources that state that Samuel Eddy Cary, who did not come to Denver until 1919, was the first African American to have passed the bar in Colorado.
 There are four men that were attorneys earlier than Cary: starting in 1883 with Hackley, followed by Joseph H. Stuart, Thomas Campbell, and George Ross.)
 Hackley was fully moved to Denver by 1886.
 He worked intermittently as a clerk and a lawyer.
 He worked as the Denver County Clerk beginning in 1886.
 He practiced law and argued cases in court when he could, but he did not receive enough business to sustain a law practice.
 He became an Abstract Clerk, a position which he held for almost 14 years.

 In 1892, he became the editor and publisher of The Statesman (Denver, Colorado), a paper written for the city's African American–Republican community.
 (Note: An obituary stated that Stuart co-founded The Colorado Statesman.)
 His poem Who Led These Men, about the bravery of U.S. Army soldiers during the Spanish–American War, was published in newspapers in 1900.
 The women's section of the paper was co-edited by Azalia.
 He sold the paper in 1898 to G. F. Franklin, but continued on as editor until 1901 when Franklin died.

 He moved to Philadelphia, Pennsylvania.
 Away from the responsibilities of running a newspaper, he wrote dramatic compositions, like the musical comedy play titled The Ambassador.
-It was performed in Pittsburgh and Denver.
+It was performed in Philadelphia, Pittsburgh and Denver.
 In 1930, he published Hackley & Harrison's hotel and apartment guide for colored travelers, six years before The Negro Motorist Green Book was published.

 Lisa Pertillar Brevard wrote a biography about him, A Biography of Edwin Henry Hackley 1859-1940: African-American Attorney and Activist that was published in 2003.